Gamma World: Setting

-Gamma World player characters include unmutated humans (referred to as "Pure Strain Humans" in most editions), mutated humans, sentient animals or plants, and androids.
-Characters explore Ancient ruins and strange post-apocalyptic societies to gain knowledge of the Ancients and social status for themselves.
-Common adventure themes involve protecting fragile post-apocalypse societies, retrieving Ancient "artifacts" (science fiction gadgetry such as power armor, laser pistols, and anti-grav sleds), or mere survival against the multifarious dangers of the future (such as gun-toting mutant rabbits, rampaging ancient death machines, or other Gamma Worlders bent on mayhem).
+Player characters include unmutated humans (referred to as "Pure Strain Humans" in most editions), mutated humans, sentient animals or plants, and androids.
+Characters explore ruins and strange post-apocalyptic societies to gain knowledge of the Ancients and social status for themselves.
+Common adventure themes involve protecting fragile post-apocalypse societies, retrieving such Ancient "artifacts" fiction as power armor, laser pistols, and anti-grav sleds), or mere survival against the multifarious dangers of the future such as gun-toting mutant rabbits, death machines, and other, more hostile, Gamma Worlders.

-A recurrent source of conflict on Gamma World is the rivalry among the "Cryptic Alliances", semi-secret societies whose ideological agendas—usually verging on monomania—often bring them into conflict with the rest of the Gamma World.
-For example, the Pure Strain Human "Knights of Genetic Purity" seek to exterminate all mutants, while the all-mutant "Iron Society" wants to eliminate unmutated humans.
-Other rivalries involve attitudes towards Ancient technology, with some Alliances (such as "The Restorationists") seeking to rebuild Ancient society, while others (such as "The Seekers") want to destroy remaining artifacts.
+A recurrent source of conflict on Gamma World is the rivalry among the Cryptic Alliances, semi-secret societies whose ideological agendas, sometimes monomaniacal ones, often bring them into conflict with the rest of the Gamma World.
+The Pure Strain Humans' Knights of Genetic Purity, for example, wish for genocide on mutants, Iron Society seeks the same for baseline humans..
+Other rivalries involve attitudes towards Ancient technology.
+The Restorationists seek to rebuild Ancient society while others the Seekers, wish to destroy it.